What is Visa Merchant Purchase Inquiry (VMPI)?

 - Merchants who sell digital goods

-- Merchants who sell products using negative option billing or trial offers
+- Merchants who sell products using a free trial or introductory offer.

 Visa sees great potential in this initiative.
 However, some industry members are overwhelmed by the integration process and feel the benefits don’t justify the effort.
 Fortunately, there is a simple solution.